chrissuu/NightOwl/README.md

 "It’s push day"

+Night Owl is an app designed with features to keep you safe on a night (or day) out.
+In case of an uncomfortable or potentially unsafe situation, the fake phone call feature provides a quick, non-escalatory excuse to remove yourself.

+It provides you the opportunity to discretely send a ping to your friends (your location and that you are in a potentially unsafe situation).

+With that in mind, Night Owl has an option that "starts your night out" and periodically sends you reminders to post a picture to your friends when you reach a new location and ensure that you are in a safe environment.

 A project made by Jess Qu, Tiffany Louie, Melody Gao, Chris Su for TartanHacks 2024 (Hackathon based in Pittsburgh)